keyurITworkspace/sales-report-builder/README.md

 The app uses a CSV file containing sales data such as product, price, quantity, and date.

 ## Purpose
-This project is built for learning data analysis and building interactive dashboards using Streamlit.
+This project is built for analysing sales data and take best decision.